shadden/celmech/docs/disturbing_function.rst

 Note that :math:`{C}_{\bf k}^{(0,0,0,0)} = \tilde{C}_{\bf k}^{(0,0,0,0)}`.

-The functions :func:`celmech.disturbing_function.DFCoeff_Cbar` and :func:`celmech.disturbing_function.DFCoeff_C` return results as dictionaries where the keys represent Laplace coefficients and values represent their coefficients.
-These dictionaries can be evaluated at a specific semi-major axis ratio, :math:`\alpha`, using the function :func:`celmech.disturbing_function.eval_DFCoeff_dict`.
+The functions :func:`celmech.disturbing_function.df_coefficient_Ctilde` and :func:`celmech.disturbing_function.df_coefficient_C`
+return results as dictionaries where the keys represent Laplace coefficients and values represent their coefficients.
+These dictionaries can be evaluated at a specific semi-major axis ratio, :math:`\alpha`, using the function :func:`celmech.disturbing_function.evaluate_df_coefficient_dict`.

 API
 ---